 Dead by Dawn - Dungeon Magazine, issue #176 (and 5e conversion)

 Originally written for D&D 4th edition, this Dawn of the Dead hommage takes place in a ruined temple where the PCs must hold out until dawn while wave after wave of under attempt to break in and devours the poor souls.
-An 5th Edition adventure conversion guide (written by yours truly) costs less than a buck!
+An 5th Edition adventure conversion guide (written by yours truly) costs less than 2 bucks!
 Conversion for level 3 PCs.
 This was also a big hit with the group, and I tied it into the Namjan Forest story line.
 The key is to keep the pressure on.
 It's a timer encounter, and each time the clock ticks, things just keep getting a bit worse.

 Lord of the White Fields - Dungeon Magazine, issue #184